 Health histories and immunizations: New York State Department of Health requires the college to monitor the vaccine status of all registered students.
 Therefore, it is mandatory to provide a copy of immunization records to the Health Center within 30 days of the start of your first semester in attendance at SUNY Oneonta.
 This includes measles, mumps and rubella, and meningitis information.
-Students who fail to provide these records will be stopped from registering for classes and status as a registered student at SUNY Oneonta may be affected.
-It is also strongly recommended that, prior to receiving services at the Health Center, students submit a completed health history that includes a recent physical.
+Students who fail to provide these records will be deregistered.
+It is also required that, prior to receiving services at the Health Center, students complete a health history located on the health center portal.